brannala/BA3/doc/BA3Manual.md

 logP(M): -1618.76 logL(G): -3087.23 logL: -4705.99 % done: [0.07]
 % accepted: (0.31, 0.25, 0.66, 0.76, 0.60)
 ```
-The ﬁrst value `logP(M)` is the log probability of the current conﬁguration of migrant an-
+The ﬁrst value `logP(M)` is the log probability of the current conﬁguration of migrant
-cestries among individuals, conditional on the current migration rates.
+ancestries among individuals, conditional on the current migration rates.
 The second value
-`logL(G)` is the log-likelihood of the genotype data given the migrant ancestries of indi-
+`logL(G)` is the log-likelihood of the genotype data given the migrant ancestries of
-viduals and the current population allele frequencies.
+individuals and the current population allele frequencies.
 The third value logL is the sum of
 these two terms.
 The value in brackets (or parentheses) after done is the percentage of the
 total iterations that have been completed.
 This proportion is displayed in square brackets
 if the chain is still in the burn-in phase, otherwise it is displayed in parentheses.
 The ﬁnal